nre-learning/nrelabs-curriculum/docs/contributing/contributing.rst

 be published there.
 Furthermore, you should read about the project's curriculum :ref:`taxonomy <nrelabs>`.
 And in order to test your contributions before submitting a pull request to the project, it is helpful to run an instance of Antidote yourself and test your changes.
-See the :ref:`Antidote ops guide <operating>` for more details.

-**TODO** clean this section up and complete it.

-The best way to get started building lessons is to get an instance of Antidote running on your own laptop.
-Ironing out all of the bugs before you submit a pull request makes the review process much smoother.
-For more info, see the :ref:`local build <buildlocal>` documentation.

-Below are some prerequisite considerations for contributions.
+This document is meant to convey the spirit of the ideal contribution to Antidote.
+Please read on, as it will make the review process much easier.
+When you're ready to begin working on a lesson, go on to :ref:`Contributing a Lesson <contriblesson>` for the technical details.

 Lessons Should Demonstrate Something Useful
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^